Firesphere/silverstripe-elastic/docs/06-Advanced-Options/01-Faceting.md

  `UserID:1 AND UserID:2 AND Parent:5`

-### OR facets

-Using OR facets, each facet is treated as a separate part of the query.
-In the above example, it would lead to the following query:

-`UserID:1 AND UserID:2 OR Parent:5`

 ## Difference between FacetFields and FacetFilters

-- Facet _fields_, are the fields that are expected to be returned by Solr and need to be configured.
+- Facet _fields_, are the fields that are expected to be returned by Elastic and need to be configured.
 - Facet _filters_, are the actual filters, that are applied at query time, to narrow down the results by the selected Facets.

 ## Applying facets